New Jersey Roads - US 40/US 322/CR 557

 Another multiplex end, and one of those annoying county shields that doesn't name the county.

-Borderless shields on new signs, US 40 EB where it meets US 322 at a converted circle.
-The two ride together into Atlantic City, but US 322 really should just end here.
+Borderless shields on new signs I'll get used to.
+Maybe the spacing isn't ideal, but it still beats the narrow 3-digit shield on the sign below it.
+US 40 EB meets US 322 at a converted circle and they ride together into Atlantic City, but US 322 really should just end here.

 Rear-ugly signage (hey, this site is family-friendly), eastbound all at the same intersection.